andrew-rogers/AndrewWIDE/README.md

 It should now be possible to access AndrewWIDE from the browser [here](http://127.0.0.1:8080/)

+## Installation on Cygwin

+Ensure that the Cygwin gcc-core and gcc-g++ packages are installed and up to date.
+Check that it is the Cygwin gcc and g++ that is being used, this can be verified with

+> $ which g++

+which should return **/usr/bin/g++**.
+The MinGW g++ compiler will not produce a working executable.

 ## Notes

 The CppUTest source can be downloaded using wget: